 Developmental Trauma Disorder Is Not As Complex As It Sounds

-Updated January 24, 2019
+Updated November 20, 2019

-Children's brains develop all throughout childhood and into their young adult years.
-Any kind of trauma that repeatedly occurs during childhood affects brain development, because the brain goes into a state of "fight, flight, or freeze" to protect the child's body through repeated traumas.
-Children aged five and younger are especially susceptible because this is the age that they are developing most rapidly.
+Children's brains develop throughout childhood and into the young adult years.
+Any kind of trauma that repeatedly occurs during childhood affects this brain development as the brain repeatedly enters a state of "fight, flight, or freeze" to protect the child.
+Children under five years old are especially susceptible because they are developing more rapidly than older children.

 Treatments for Developmental Trauma Disorder

 As long as the brain continues to develop, children can retrain their brains to develop better responses.
 In fact, the brain of a child can heal from trauma more easily than the brain of an adult.
 Treatment still takes time, but with support and consistency, children can heal.